People v. Golb

 People v.
-Golb is an extensively litigated New York case in which Raphael Golb was convicted for sock puppetry (specifically identity theft, impersonation, harassment, and unauthorized use of a computer) relating to the Dead Sea Scrolls.
-His conviction was partially reversed on constitutional grounds, but was substantially affirmed.
+Golb is a New York case in which Raphael Golb, a lawyer with a Ph.D. in comparative literature, was convicted for a variety of alleged criminal offenses (specifically identity theft, impersonation, aggravated harassment, forgery, and unauthorized use of a computer) relating to his use of pseudonymous blogs and emails to criticize and ridicule several Dead Sea Scrolls scholars.
+His conviction was largely reversed on constitutional grounds, but was partially affirmed.
+Golb later wrote a book about the case in which he reiterated his criticism of the scholars involved and maintained that the case amounted to a criminalization of satire, parody, and academic criticism.

 Background

-Raphael Golb (Golb) is the son of Norman Golb, a professor of Jewish history and civilization at the Oriental Institute of the University of Chicago, a key proponent of the viewpoint that the Dead Sea Scrolls found at Qumran were not the product of the Essenes, a view held by many authorities, including University of North Carolina professor Bart D. Ehrman, Frank Moore Cross of Harvard University and Lawrence Schiffman of New York University.
-Norman Golb's opposing view held that that the scrolls were written elsewhere and moved to Qumran in anticipation of the Roman siege and destruction of Jerusalem.
+Raphael Golb is the son of Norman Golb, a professor of Jewish history and civilization at the Oriental Institute of the University of Chicago, a key proponent of the viewpoint that the Dead Sea Scrolls found at Qumran were not the product of the Essenes, a view held by many authorities, including University of North Carolina professor Bart D. Ehrman, Frank Moore Cross of Harvard University and Lawrence Schiffman of New York University.
+Norman Golb's opposing view held that the scrolls were written elsewhere and moved to Qumran in anticipation of the Roman siege and destruction of Jerusalem.